Auckland City Centre – Guide for Backpackers

 VIADUCT HARBOUR AND WYNYARD QUARTER

 Auckland would not be a very good “City of Sails” without a museum dedicated to voyages!
-Visit the Maritime Museum for NZ$17 or include a cruise for NZ$29.
-The harbour is also where you can depart on Auckland’s cruises, such as a dolphin and whale spotting cruise with Auckland Whale and Dolphin Safari!
+Visit the Maritime Museum for insights into New Zealand’s maritime heritage.
+The harbour is also where you can depart on Auckland’s cruises, such as a dolphin and whale spotting cruise with Auckland Whale and Dolphin Safari.
+There are a lot more natural experiences like this to be had in Auckland too.

 Walking over the Viaduct Harbour Bridge brings you to Wynyard Quarter.
 A platform along the side of Silo Park allows you to see the silos, sculptures, the water feature, bars and restaurants from above.
 During summer, go to the Silo Cinema event, projecting a movie onto one of the silos every Friday or Saturday.